andrewaclear/smooth-image/README.md

 ```

 - IMAGE: image filename (path), supports png, jpg, and bmp but **png** is recommended
-- RADIUS: radius of pixels to smoothen
+- RADIUS: radius of pixels to smoothen (the greater, the softer the smoothening)
-- THRESHOLD: threshold of colour difference to smoothen
+- THRESHOLD: threshold of colour difference to smoothen (the higher, the more the image is blurred)

 **Output:** Image with the same filename-smooth and image type.